kanekoshoyu/exchange-collection/README.md

 - the `ag` command seems to be deprecated and cannot generate code properly

 # todo
+- gather binance asyncAPI
+- verify if the binance models can be generated on python/rust
-- verify implementing traits on top of the generated model
+- verify if traits could be implemented on top of the generated model
+- package model with its version